Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-For Americans, Bali is relatively difficult to access as there are no nonstop flights from the U.S. However, because of its huge tourist appeal, there are seemingly unlimited connecting options.
+• Bali is relatively difficult for Americans to access as there are no nonstop flights from the U.S. However, because of its huge tourist appeal, there are seemingly unlimited connecting options.

 Flights Between the U.S. and Bali